 For a gathering of such proportions we had to prepare a feast... oh yes, this is certainly one of those SnackTAYkus.
 So come on gather ye!
 As I try to beat Zarnyx and her

-This year we prepared some Venezuelan traditional holiday plate called Hallaca, I’d say it’s like a super charged Tamal, and sorry Aest, but this is like the ultimate Tamal, no shredded pork will ever beat this plate.
+This year we prepared some Venezuelan traditional holiday plate called Hallaca.
+I’d say it’s like a super charged Tamal, and sorry my Mexican friends, but this is like the ultimate Tamal, no shredded pork will ever beat this plate.
 Why is the Hallaca better?
 Let’s take a look at our ingredient list...

-First up is all the veggies!
-Yay for Green-Greens (and red and yellow)!
+First up is all the veggies.
+Hooray for Green-Greens (and red and yellow)!

 From Left to Right: Pickled veggies (a hint of crushed capers & olives), chives, and red bell peppers.
 But it’s not all veggies... we need meats, and lo and behold two pieces of roasted pork loins prepared the night before: